 Compostable packaging breaks down at different rates owing to the material of the product and the conditions that are used to dispose the product.

 Products that are thick and dense such as PLA cutlery will breakdown at slower rates than thin packaging such as paper bags.
-Products broken down in an industrial compost will break down faster in a home compost conditions.
+Products broken down in an industrial compost will break down faster than in a home compost conditions.
 Factors such as temperature, aeration and bacterial activity all play in a part in speeding up the decomposition process.

 Compostable packaging made from sugarcane, bamboo, wood and areca palm and PBAT can be sustainably disposed via home backyard compost or worm farms.
 Packaging made from PLA must be disposed via industrial composting facilities to be sustainably processed into organic matter or fertiliser.

 Once food scraps come in contact with compostable packaging, they cannot be disposed via the recycling waste stream.
-Made from natural material, compostables can be sustainably disposed via home compost or industrial composting facilities along with food scraps.
+Made from natural materials, compostables can be sustainably disposed via home compost or industrial composting facilities along with food scraps.
 Unlike plastics and recycling industry, composting eliminates the food contamination issue as both food and packaging can be combined and degraded into organic matter.